githubEdit

 Amount of Contribution per Exchange Network

-We calculate the contribution corresponding to each network based on the group's size.
-Many different parameters can be used to measure the size of the group.
-For simplicity and to avoid penalizing more active groups and users, we will simply use the number of accounts per group.
+We calculate the contribution corresponding to each network based on the community's size.
+Many different parameters can be used to measure the size of the community.
+For simplicity and to avoid penalizing more active communities and users, we will simply use the number of accounts per community.

 The contribution will specifically be 0.1 HOUR per account per year.
 A network with 100 accounts will need to contribute 10 HOUR annually to the project.